How to Choose the Best Barcode Scanner SDK for Your App

 To get the best barcode scanner, you also need the right combination of software and hardware—often procured separately.
 (For guidance on device selection, read our guide on choosing the best barcode scanning hardware.)

-What’s the difference between open source barcode scanner SDKs and commercial licenses?
+What’s the difference between open source barcode scanner SDKs and commercial SDKs?

 You may be asking, “Why should I pay for a commercial license, when there are open-source options?”